Tai-Hsien/Mesh_Labeler/README.md

 This program is originally developed to conveniently label/annotate dental mesh model.
 It can also work on any other type of mesh model.

 ------------
-Current version: 2.1 -- support drag & drop files
+Current version: 2.2 -- Fixed the bug when number of labels > 35

 ------------